42-DDN/DDN-dahab-hackathon/project-root/backend/API_DOCUMENTATION.md

 **Error Responses:**

 - `400` - All fields are required
-- `401` - Unauthorized access.
-Please log in
+- `403` - Forbidden access.
+Admins only
 - `500` - Internal server error

 ### 4. Get All Items